benwhalley/just-enough-r/docs/start_here.md

 ```

-If you are reading this from within RStudio, running `head(mtcars)` will have included an interactive table in the document, which you can use this to view the `mtcars` dataset.
-If you are still reading the compiled html or pdf document you will see a table containing the same data, included within the body of the document.
+If you are reading this from within RStudio, running `head(mtcars)` makes an interactive table in your document, which you can use this to browse the `mtcars` dataset.

+If you are still reading the compiled html or pdf document you will see a static table containing the same data.

 Hopefully at this point it's obvious that RStudio and RMarkdown give you:

-- A nice place to work with R and explore your data
+- A nice place to work your data interactively
+- A way to 'show your workings' and save this for later
-- A nice format to share your workings (e.g. with other researchers or your tutor)
+- A way to share your analysis
-- A mechanism to save reports of your analysis, to share with other people who don't use RStudio